 OVER the last century minority ethnic groups have contributed greatly to the UK economy.
 They have enriched our lives and culture through cuisine, the arts, sport, multi-media, music and style.
 Britain has become a multi-ethnic, multi-lingual, multi-faith and multi-cultural nation.
 Yet for some on the radical right this hasn’t been welcomed.

 What does multi-culturalism add up to?
 A contested concept, even Tony Blair as Labour PM conceded that he didn’t know what the term meant.
 For the political theorist Lord Parekh each citizen should be valued along with cultural differences in our society coupled with a robust attempt to stamp out racism and hatred.
 The UK, he argued, should become a “community of citizens” at both a local and national level with a stress on dual cultural identities.

 In our core cities ranging from London, Newcastle to Manchester there’s proof that different communities intermingle in a genuinely multi-cultural society.
 In northern urban towns, however, there remains mutual misunderstanding, suspicion and residential segregation.
 The former PM David Cameron took the view that though the doctrine of multiculturalism was well intentioned the focus should have been on integration.
 People he stated needed a shared British identity.

-Earlier this year Prof Ted Cantle, who wrote the original report on the race riots of northern England in 2001, echoed this concern.
-He wrote: “Segregation in Blackburn is increasing, in residential terms, in school terms, probably in social terms as well.”
+Prof Ted Cantle, who wrote the original report on the race riots of northern England in 2001, echoed this concern when he wrote: “Segregation in Blackburn is increasing, in residential terms, in school terms, probably in social terms as well.”